The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 Overall score

-ConvertKit is another email newsletter platform I find myself recommending often.
-I’ve experimented with it a few times and it’s been great, just not suitable for my specific use case.
-The platform is uniquely tailored for creators making it one of the best options on the market.
+Kit, formerly known as ConvertKit, is another email newsletter platform I often recommend.
+I’ve experimented with it a few times, and it was great.
+Although it is not the best fit for my use case.
+The platform is uniquely tailored for creators, making it one of the best options on the market.

 Key features

-- Great integrations with popular software such as Teachable, Shopify, Zapier, and Squarespace.
+- Excellent integrations with popular software, including Teachable, Shopify, Zapier, and Squarespace.

 - Built to help creators scale and monetize their audience (check out the sponsor network).

-- Advanced reporting to give you the full picture including A/B testing, growth, broadcast, and sequence analytics.
+- Advanced reporting to give you the whole picture, including A/B testing, growth, broadcast, and sequence analytics.

 Pros